LC-Linkous/pso_quantum/README.md

 1) Superposition

 **Quantum Concept**: In quantum mechanics, a particle can exist in a superposition of multiple states simultaneously.
-For example, a quantum bit (qubit) can be in a state ∣0⟩∣0⟩, ∣1⟩∣1⟩, or any linear combination ∣ψ⟩=α∣0⟩+β∣1⟩∣ψ⟩=α∣0⟩+β∣1⟩, where αα and ββ are complex numbers.
+For example, a quantum bit (qubit) can be in a state ∣0⟩∣0⟩, ∣1⟩∣1⟩, or any linear combination ∣ψ⟩=α∣0⟩+β∣1⟩∣ψ⟩=α∣0⟩+β∣1⟩, where α and β are complex numbers.

 **Classical Adaptation**: In quantum-inspired algorithms, superposition can be interpreted as a probability distribution over multiple states.
 Instead of particles having a single position, they are represented by a probability distribution, reflecting the potential to be in various positions simultaneously.